 Aristolochia macrophylla is the scientific name of the Dutchman’s Pipe and is a combination of greek and Latin words that will give a clue as to what this vine looks like.
 The genus, Aristolochia, is an amalgamation of the Greek words “Aristos” and “locheia” translating to best and childbirth respectively.

 The genus describes the vine’s flowers, which look like an unborn child.
-On the other hand, the specific epithet is a Latin word that translates to large leaves.
+On the other hand, the specific epithet is a Latin word that translates to large heart shaped leaves.

 Moreover, this vine garnered a variety of common names as it flourishes in different parts of the world.
 Its common names involve Dutchman’s pipe vine, broadleaved birthwort, wild ginger, and pipevine.

 One of its common names, Dutchman’s pipe vine, was coined due to a similar appearance of its blooms.
 Each flower looks like a Meerschaum pipe, a common smoking pipe in Europe.

 This perennial broadleaf vine is a native from the southwestern parts of Pennsylvania and Alabama and Georgia highlands.
 In those said locations, this plant commonly grows in fertile woodlands and near bodies of water.